 Overall, we really enjoyed our experience at Chap’s.
 Admittedly, being such strong fans of Andy Nelson’s, we were a bit skeptical; but we were proven wrong.
 We definitely plan to go back.
 On the other hand, Shawn had a similar meal at chain restaurant Famous Dave’s a few days prior, and he said after this meal, he definitely won’t go back there!

-Email your thoughts or comments to BobGanooshReviews@gmail.com.
+Email your thoughts or comments to BobGanooshReviews@gmail.com or leave us a note on our Facebook page.